fdcastel/Hyper-V-Automation/README.md

 choco install qemu-img -y
 ```

-You can download Ubuntu cloud images from [here](https://cloud-images.ubuntu.com/releases/16.04/release/) (get the AMD64 UEFI version).
+You can download Ubuntu cloud images from [here](https://cloud-images.ubuntu.com/releases/18.04/release/) (get the AMD64 IMG version).
 Or just use `Get-UbuntuImage.ps1`.

-You may use `-RootPassword` to set a root password (for the default `ubuntu` user) or use `-UserName` and `-UserPublicKey` to create a new user and its public key.
+You must use `-RootPassword` to set a password or `-RootPublicKey` to set a public key for the default `ubuntu` user.

 For the `-NetworkConfig` parameter you may pass a `network-config` content.
 If not specified the network will be set up via DHCP.